augchan42/augchan42.github.io/_posts/2025-08-11-claude-code-productivity-gains.md

 These AI coding tools are genuinely double-edged swords.
 You can build so quickly that it's easy to accumulate code that ends up getting cut out later.
 I've learned this lesson the hard way through incremental development.

-During one project, I ended up with 80+ endpoints - DSP optimization routes for bangers, summarization, timeline generation, scanning timelines... the list went on.
+On my current project, I ended up with 80+ endpoints - DSPY optimization routes for bangers, summarization, timeline generation, scanning timelines... the list went on.
 It wasn't until I stepped back that I realized these should all be consolidated under a unified optimization endpoint.
 The rapid prototyping had created architectural sprawl that needed cleanup.

 Another example: I initially implemented a workspace concept that required all sources and content to be placed under a specific workspace.
 But as the project evolved, I realized lots of content was applicable to multiple workspaces.
 This required a major refactor, and it was relatively painless with Claude Code's assistance.
 I went with a tag based concept which was much more flexible and more easily allows for many to many relationships.